typhoid/shitpost-learner/README.md

 0. Install the required dependencies if you don't already have them.

-1. For Python 3 users, run `shitposter3.py`.
+1. For Python 3 users, run `./shitposter3.py`.

- For Python 2 users, run `shitposter.py`.
+For Python 2 users, run `./shitposter.py`.

 2. Enter a board to train on - ex. /a/, /b/, /co/, /tv/, etc.
 3. Once training is finished, hit enter to generate a shitpost.

 The command `train` will re-train the Markov chain on the same board.

-The command `board <board>` will re-train the Markov chain on the specified board.
+The command `board <board>` will switch to the specified board.

 The command `exit` will exit the script.